julieeeeeee/its-time-to-relax/README.md

 A Chrome extension which allows you to take some time and just relax

+# Credits

-Modified from Chrome extension: Rainy Mood Offline (Justin Zelinsky) and https://github.com/justinzelinsky/relax
+Justin Zelinsky (Basically, I moved code from https://github.com/justinzelinsky/relax into the Chrome extension: Rainy Mood Offline and added coffee images to set the mood ^_^)

 ## How to install